Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇮🇹 Italy vs 🇳🇱 Netherlands: crypto licensing compared

-On paper, Italy's MiCA CASP authorisation under EU Regulation 2023/1114, transposed via Legislative Decree 129/2025 and implemented through Consob Resolution 23700/2025.
-Pre-MiCA VASPs (registered under the OAM register per AML Decree 90/2017) had to convert to full CASP authorisation; transitional regime for existing VASPs was extended to 1 July 2026. and Netherlands's MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders answer the same question; in practice the detail decides it.
-The two regimes differ on 7 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Italy's public MiCA CASP authorisation under EU Regulation 2023/1114, transposed via Legislative Decree 129/2025 and implemented through Consob Resolution 23700/2025.
+Pre-MiCA VASPs (registered under the OAM register per AML Decree 90/2017) had to convert to full CASP authorisation; transitional regime for existing VASPs was extended to 1 July 2026. and Netherlands's public MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇮🇹 Italy partly open